 - A bunch of windows open on my computer.

 - A cluttered desktop.

-Creativity is a spiritual act, a work of the heart.
-If my internal life is messy, can you imagine what that means for what I’ll create?
-You guessed it — a mess.
+Creativity, I believe, is a spiritual act, a work of the heart.
+So if my internal life is messy, can you imagine what that means for what I create?

 - Is there brokenness in your life?
 Acknowledge it.